Aarthi Ramamurthy

-Aarthi Ramamurthy is an Indian-American entrepreneur, talk show host and Internet celebrity.
-She founded two venture-backed companies, as well as launching the “Good Time Show” Clubhouse chat show with her husband, Sriram Krishnan.
-She has featured guests including Elon Musk, Mark Zuckerberg, and Virgil Abloh, and Steve Ballmer.
+Aarthi Ramamurthy is the founder of Schema Ventures, a venture capital firm.
+She is also known as an Indian-American entrepreneur, talk show host, and internet celebrity.
+She founded two venture-backed companies, as well as launching the Good Time Show Clubhouse (later, YouTube) chat show with her husband, Sriram Krishnan.
+She has featured guests including Elon Musk, Mark Zuckerberg, Virgil Abloh, and Steve Ballmer.
+The show has evolved to a podcasting format under the name The Aarthi and Sriram Show via a deal with iHeartMedia.
 She is represented by WME.

-Ramamurthy was the subject of a New York Times profile with Krishnan, a Variety profile, and an Economic Times profile.
+She serves on the board of Wingify, parent company of the web app technology provider VWO.

 Early life and education

-Ramamurthy was born in Chennai, India to a Tamil family, and had a “typical middle-class Indian upbringing.”
+Ramamurthy was born in Chennai, Tamil Nadu, India, and had a "typical middle-class Indian upbringing."

 Career

 Software engineering

 In 2005, Ramamurthy was hired by S. Somasegar at Microsoft, moving to the company's Seattle headquarters in 2007.
 There, she led part of the Xbox Live team.
 She later worked at Netflix, where she built the consumer SDK.
 She also worked at Facebook as a software engineer, where she served as Director of Product leading creator monetization products such as Facebook Stars, subscription and tipping products, and later led Facebook Groups and community governance products.